 The CGM underwent both Preliminary and Stage 1 EMS audits during the 2012 reporting year.
-The CGM passed a Stage 2 ISO 14001 external audit by ERM-CVS on 28 February 2013 and was recommended for certification to occur during the next reporting period.
-The first six-monthly surveillance audit as an ISO 14001 certified site will occur in late-October 2013.
+The CGM passed a Stage 2 ISO 14001 external audit by ERM-CVS on 28 February 2013 and was recommended for certification which occurred 12 June 2013 (UKAS Certificate 495; Mining and Ore Processing Operations and Support Services for Gold and Silver production).
+Cowal Mine's second six-monthly surveillance audit as an ISO 14001 certified site will occur 27-30 October 2014.